phetsims/unit-rates/doc/implementation-notes.md

 Shopping and Shopping Lab screens share a great deal of code.
 Since the Shopping Lab screen is generally treated as a specialization of the Shopping screen, code shared by these 2 screens lives in the directory for the Shopping screen (`js/shopping/`).

+`ShoppingItemData` contains data structures that are used to instantiate `ShoppingScene` and its subtypes (`FruitScene`, `VegetableScene` and
+`CandyScene`).
+Using a data structure like this is an alternative to having a large number of constructor parameters.

+`Bags` and `ShoppingItems` are subtypes of `URMovable`, which implements model-based animation, complete with a callback systems.
+A thorough review of `URMovable` is highly recommended.

+The most complicated part of the implementation is the management of bags and items, especially for Fruit, where bags "open" and become individual items when placed on the scale.
+In the model, `Scale` and `Shelf` are both subtypes of `ShoppingContainer`.
+A `ShoppingContainer` provides 3 rows: `bagRow`, `backItemRow` and `frontItemRow` (rendered in that order, from back to front).  `BaseShoppingSceneNode` implements the layering in Nodes `bagLayer`, `backItemLayer` and `frontItemLayer` respectively.
+An additional `dragLayer` is provided, which serves as the parent for Nodes while they are being dragged.

+`BagDragHandler` and `ShoppingItemDragHandler` are also required reading.
+They utilize the animation callbacks provided by `URMovable` to "change course" when the destination becomes occupied by another object.
+They also handle moving Nodes between the layers mentioned above.

+## Shopping screen

+The Questions panel is unique to the Shopping screen. `ShoppingItemData` provides a data structure that describes the questions, in a
+"raw" format that matches the description in the design document. `ShoppingQuestionFactory.createQuestionSets` turns this raw data into sets of `ShoppingQuestion`.

 ## Shopping Lab screen